radiant-rstats/docs/multivariate/app/full_factor.md

 <p align="center"><img src="figures_multivariate/full_factor_summary_shopping.png"></p>

+## Including categorical variables

+Output shown in _Multivariate > Factor_ is estimated using either Principal Components Analysis (PCA) or Maximum Likelihood (ML).
+The correlation matrix used as input for estimation can be calculated for variables of type `numeric`, `integer`, `date`, and `factor`.
+When variables of type factor are included the `Adjust for categorical variables` box should be checked.
+When correlations are estimated with adjustment, variables that are of type `factor` will be treated as either dichotomous (2-levels) or polytomous (> 2-levels).
+All other variables will be treated as continuous.

 ### Report > Rmd

 Add code to <a href="https://radiant-rstats.github.io/docs/data/report_rmd.html" target="_blank">_Report > Rmd_</a> to (re)create the analysis by clicking the <i title="report results" class="fa fa-edit"></i> icon on the bottom left of your screen or by pressing `ALT-enter` on your keyboard.